 Yeah, Arnie calling in from Detroit, Michigan.

-Arnie, thanks for calling the Sean Hannity show.
+Arnie, thanks for calling Sean Hannity's show.

 Hi, Arnie.

-Yeah, good to uh good to talk to you both.
+Yeah, good to talk to you both.

-You can walk into my office, expect and get services rendered for whatever the problem is.
+And I would submit that if it's a right as an example, you could walk into my office, expect and get services rendered for whatever the problem is.

 And because it's a right, you really don't have to pay me.

-Well, there is no constitu you're right.
+Well, there is no constitution.

 I mean, there's no constitutional right to health care.

-I mean, and they this idea they're they may that's a sound bite.
+I mean, this idea, that's a soundbite.

-They're using that as a sound bite.
+They're using that as a soundbite.

-I I use this example.
+I use this example.

 If someone's here in the United States illegally and they have chest pains and they go to a hospital, guess what?

-They're getting treated, and they should.
+They're getting treated, and they should, because we're Americans.

 Access to health care is there.